 - Leaves are smooth on top and smooth or hairy underneath

-- Terminal flower is 1-inch wide and bristly in shades of mauve, rose, deep lavender, or white.
+- The terminal flower is 1 inch wide and bristly in shades of mauve, rose, deep lavender, or white.

 - Reproduced by seed carried on the wind.